slezercc/zCrypt/README.md

 DiskTool has 4 commands: encrypt, decrypt, help and newkey.
 "encrypt" will encrypt the selected folder on your drive.
 "decrypt" will decrypt the selected folde ron your drive if the passwrd is enetered correctly.
-"newkey" will create a text file in %folder%/Keys/ with your specified content so that it can be encrypted and stored safely.
-(Made to store information such as mnemonic keys safely.).
+"newkey" will create a text file in %vaultpath%/Keys/ with your specified content so that it can be encrypted and stored safely.
+(Made to store information such as mnemonic keys safely.)
-"help" will display all commands ands their usage.
+"help" will display all commands and their usage.
 "exit" will... exit.

 # My setup on my USB Drive